 The advantages of CFD mentioned above can be easily understood in different real-world problems like the design of skyscrapers (impossible to test due to the sheer scale of the project), the analysis of a volcano burst (conditions very difficult to experiment with), the study of blood flow in humans (obvious hindrance) etc. CFD reduces the resources required in a lot of other less-obvious physical situations.

-Want to develop practical skills on Mechanical?
+Want to develop practical skills on ANSYS?
 Checkout our latest projects and start learning for free

 CFD is very big globally, being extensively used in various fields such as Automobile, Aerospace, Bio-Medical, Civil, Marine, Sports etc. Almost anything new by a big player in these fields would have CFD applications.
 But, in India, CFD is still in infantry stage, as it has not been included in the undergraduate level academia.
 CFD today is an add-on course, like say Java was, a decade ago.
 There are students who attend these courses and get acquainted with CFD.
 Today, there are a lot of analysis projects that are getting outsourced to India.
 So, India is definitely catching up on the industry front in CFD.